Now that we have surveyed the “bad news” about ourselves, let us look to the “good news.”

 The following survey may help you in tracing the purpose and scope of Christ’s saving work.

-The Bible tells us that Christ came to actually save sinners, not to allow the success of His work to be determined by sinners.
+The Bible tells us that Christ came to actually save His people, not to potentially save all men without exception based upon an arbitrary choice made by sinners.

 Matthew 1:21 “And she will bring forth a Son, and you shall call His name Jesus, for He will save His people from their sins.”